utkarshcmu/grafana.org/content/blog/2017-03-24-kubernetes-app.md

 ## Why Kubernetes is difficult to monitor

 Kubernetes is very different from a traditional static environment.
 It is a moving target with containers frequently being spun up and torn down.
 In Kubernetes, a runnable unit of work is called a pod and a pod runs one or more containers (usually not more than 3).
-Kubernetes will automatically restart failing pods and it is standard practice to delete a pod and then roll out a new version.
+Kubernetes will automatically restart failing pods, and it is standard practice to delete a pod and then roll out a new version.
 Within a short period, even a small cluster will have created and destroyed hundreds of pods and Docker containers.

 When saving metrics to a time series database, Kubernetes can create a large number of series.
 Destroyed pod data is mixed with live pod data and clutters up dashboards with stale useless data.
 When a problem occurs, it can be difficult to sift through a long list of pods to find the culprit.
 A cron job that regularly deletes stale series can ease this problem but any large cluster will still generate enough data that there is a risk of missing signals about outages or potential problems.
 Kubernetes manages this complexity with labels.
-If you are a Graphite shop like us then there is no easy way to leverage the Kubernetes labeling system from within Grafana.
+If you are a Graphite shop like us, then there is no easy way to leverage the Kubernetes labeling system from within Grafana.

 ## Introducing the Kubernetes App

 At Grafana Labs, our internal stack for monitoring is:

 1. Snap for collecting data
-2. our Graphite-compatible Hosted Metrics service, [Grafana Cloud](https://grafana.com/cloud) as our time series database
+2. our Graphite-compatible Hosted Metrics service, [GrafanaCloud](https://grafana.com/cloud) as our time series database
 3. Grafana for the frontend

 We really wanted to monitor Kubernetes with this stack and had to build some new components to achieve that.
-The result is the [new Kubernetes App for Grafana](https://grafana.net/plugins/raintank-kubernetes-app).
+The result is the [new Kubernetes App for Grafana](https://grafana.com/plugins/raintank-kubernetes-app).

 The Kubernetes App includes Snap collectors for Docker and Kubernetes as well as standard metrics and four curated Graphite dashboards  - everything you need to be able to monitor a Kubernetes cluster.
 It also has an App section with an UI similar to the Kubernetes dashboard if you need to see all the components in your cluster.